 Your MBA concentration is essentially the same as your college major.
-As in your undergraduate career, your graduate program will include a series of core courses.
+As in your undergraduate career, your graduate program will have a series of core courses.
 Once you have completed honing your basic business skills, and perhaps learning about new areas of business along the way, you’ll start working on your concentration.
 Your program’s individual character will determine how many specialized electives you are required to take, and you can always take more if you like.
+Just some of the concentrations offered across the nation include public policy, law and legal studies, strategic planning, operations management, business analytics, project management, sustainable innovation, and more.

 If you are coming to your MBA fresh from an analyst position with an investment bank, finance is likely the concentration for you.
 When you focus your MBA on finance, you can return to the banking world and rise to the level of Associate, which will then put you on track for a Managing Director spot down the road.
 Note, however, that some finance specialties will steer you towards personal finance and being an individual financial adviser.